alkalir/SLR_VirtualizationMicrocontrollers/02_Study_Selection/STAGE3/README.md

 ## Two-reviewer process

-Each paper is independently evaluated by **two reviewers** (Leonardo and Giacomo).
+Each paper is independently evaluated by **two reviewers**.
 Each reviewer assigns one of the following labels:

 | Label | Meaning |
 |-------|---------|